Pterify/FlexaCP/README.md

     }
   },
   "antivpn": {
     "note": "For this to work, generate an API Key on https://proxycheck.io/.
-If you do not put a key, flexa will automatically disable anti-VPN.", "status": false,
+If you do not put a key, Flexa will automatically disable anti-VPN.", "status": false,
     "APIKey": "Proxycheck API Key",
     "whitelistedIPs": [